abstractmachines/dotfiles/README.md

 ![Screenfetch](./img/screenfetch-dotfiles.png)

 ## Lightning/Quick Install
-Run `bootstrap.exclude.sh` and it'll symlink to your home directory.
+Run `sh init.bootstrap.exclude.sh` and it'll symlink to your home directory.
 Clone or fork the repo, modify as needed, and use as your own! ^_^

 ## Installation (Detailed / For Beginners)